fathym-deno/atomic-icons/README.md

 ### Automatic Configuration with Fresh

-Before we dive into the individual pieces of the solution, let's jump ahead and look at what the simplest setup and configuration would be.
-Fathym Atomic Icons is delivered as a plugin, as well as a series of utilities that can be used to integrate in a custom fashion.
+Fathym Atomic Icons is also delivered as a plugin, built on top of the utilities that can be used to integrate in other custom fashion.
 The first thing that we will need to do is setup our `fathym-atomic-icons.config.ts` file.

 ```ts ./fathym-atomic-icons.config.ts
 import { IconSetConfig, IconSetGenerateConfig } from '$atomic/icons';